osmarks/potatOS/README.md

 # PotatOS

 "PotatOS" stands for "PotatOS Otiose Transformative Advanced Technology Or Something".
-[This repository](https://git.osmarks.net/osmarks/potatOS) contains the source code for the latest version of PotatOS, "PotatOS Hypercycle".
+[This repository](https://git.osmarks.net/osmarks/potatOS) contains the source code for the latest version of PotatOS, "PotatOS Epenthesis".
 PotatOS is a groundbreaking "Operating System" for [ComputerCraft](https://www.computercraft.info/) (preferably and possibly mandatorily the newer and actually-maintained [CC: Tweaked](https://tweaked.cc/)).

-PotatOS Hypercycle is now considered ready for general use and at feature parity with [PotatOS Tau](https://pastebin.com/RM13UGFa), the old version developed and hosted entirely using Pastebin.
+PotatOS Epenthesis is now considered ready for general use and at feature parity with [PotatOS Tau](https://pastebin.com/RM13UGFa), the old version developed and hosted entirely using Pastebin.
-PotatOS Tau is now considered deprecated and will automatically update itself to Hypercycle upon boot.
+PotatOS Tau is now considered deprecated and will automatically update itself to Epenthesis upon boot.
+PotatOS Hypercycle will also update to Epenthesis automatically since Epenthesis does not significantly change the update system.

 You obviously want to install it now, so do this: `pastebin run 7HSiHybr`.